If I had to make a list of my 5 favorite blogs, Weekly Musings by Scott Nesbitt would be included. Issue 72 is about blogging:

 It’s not 2020 yet, but Ben Werdmüller shares great advice of how to blog in 2020.
 It’s a great article for everyone thinking about starting a blog.
 He tells which platform to use and how to get into writing.

 Here’s what [Blogging is] not: professional article writing.
 If you want to go through multiple rounds of editing, please do.
 If you want to write two thousand word epics about your topic of choice, please do.
-But it’s also okay to write up a hundred quick words and post them without thinking twice about it.

 One of the things I’m most proud of with Micro.blog is that the API supports standards so you can use a variety of different apps for posting.
 There are so many different types of blogs out there, there shouldn’t just be one way to post.